Fort Worth Assault Defense Lawyer

 Assault is a legal term that refers to the unlawful threat of violence, but not the actual act of violence.
 Violence, or the unwanted physical contact of one person to another, is actually referred to as battery.
 In the legal world, these two terms are often linked, assault and battery, but each is a separate and distinct crime with very serious ramifications including fines and imprisonment.
 This might be confusing to a lot of people, especially those who have charged with assault and never even touched, or battered, the victim of the crime.
 Either way, if you've been charged with assault, it's imperative you contact a lawyer immediately.

-At Alband, Lane & Balderama, our experienced Tarrant County assault defense attorney is here to help defend your rights.
+At Alband, Lane & Balderama, our experienced Fort Worth assault defense attorney is here to help defend your rights.
 Contact our office online or call us directly at (817) 997-4366 to schedule a consultation.

 Types of Criminal Assault